 - 1. Select Edit mode. - 2.
-Do any one or more of the following: - At the top of the panel, use the Selections or Drawing tools. - In the Repair group, click Red Eye Reduction or Repair tool. - In the Add group, click Text, Watermark, Borders, Vignette, Tilt-Shift, or click Special Effect and select an effect. - In the Geometry group, click Rotate, Flip, Crop, Perspective Correction, Lens Distortion Correction, or Resize.
+Do any one or more of the following: - At the top of the panel, use the Selections or Drawing tools. - Open the Layers pane to work with layers. - In the Repair group, click Red Eye Reduction or Repair tool. - In the Add group, click Text, Watermark, Borders, Vignette, Tilt-Shift, or click Special Effect and select an effect.

-- In the Exposure/Lighting group, click Exposure, Levels, Auto Levels, Tone Curves, Light EQTM, Dodge and Burn. - In the Color group, click White Balance, Color EQ, Color Balance, Convert to Black & White, or Split Tone. - In the Detail group, click Sharpen, Blur, Clarity, Detail Brush, or click Noise to remove or add noise. - 3.
+- In the Geometry group, click Rotate, Flip, Crop, Perspective Correction, Lens Distortion Correction, or Resize. - In the Exposure/Lighting group, click Exposure, Levels, Auto Levels, Tone Curves, Light EQ, Dodge and Burn. - In the Color group, click White Balance, Advanced Color, Color Balance, Convert to Black & White, or Split Tone. - In the Detail group, click Sharpen, Blur, Clarity, Detail Brush, or click Noise to remove or add noise. - 3.
 You have several options in saving your images.
 See Saving images in Edit for more information.